Roey0204/My-Portfolio/README.md

 ## About
 Hi, I'm Roey!
 I have a background from Electronic in Bachelor Degree and now on track to completing my Master in computer science.

-During my studies, I figure out that I have very great passion on writing code and fortunately can join MNC company as UI-UX Engineer and Test Software Engineer.
+During my studies, I figure out that I have very great passion on writing code.End of the year, I decide to move forward for the final year project in FPGA.
+The objective on researching FPGA is to develop my understand on:

+i) Digital Logic Design: Understanding how to design digital circuits using Verilog or VHDL, including combinational and sequential logic, finite state machines, and other digital components.

+ii) FPGA Architecture and Tools: Familiarizing yourself with the architecture of the FPGA you are using, as well as the development tools provided by the FPGA vendor (e.g.Intel Quartus Prime).
+This includes understanding synthesis, place and route, and timing analysis.

+iii) Hardware Description Languages (HDLs): Learning Verilog or VHDL to describe the behavior and structure of digital circuits.
+This involves understanding the syntax, semantics, and best practices for writing HDL code.

+iv) Embedded Systems: Integrating soft or hard processors into FPGA designs, designing interfaces with peripherals, and understanding how to program and debug embedded systems on FPGAs.

+For more details on the final year project can refer to the PDF below.
+[pdf] FPGA UART controller using Altera Cyclone IV

+After graduated, I join MNC company as UI-UX Engineer(2 years) and Test Software Engineer(2 Years).

 Throughout the years, I have developed a strong foundation through participate some project to build fundamental on object-oriented programming, microcontroller programming, data acquisition, data modeling, Internet of things, machine learning etc.